Roman finance: Deferred payment

 There is sufficient evidence of deferred payments and financing arrangements to be negotiated for large purchases.
-Deferred payments were used in the auction of wine or oil that was "on the tree" (not yet harvested or produced), requiring payment from the winning bidder long after the auction had ended.
-Roman peasants who needed money to pay their taxes would use an inverted form of this process by selling the right to a portion of their harvest in the future in exchange for cash in the present.
-The sulpicii arose as professional bankers in the first century AD, and among other forms of financial intermediation, they offered financing for speculators in grain markets.
+Deferred payments were used in the auction of wine or oil that was "on the tree", not yet harvested or produced, requiring payment from the winning bidder, long after the auction had ended.
+Roman peasants who needed money to pay their taxes used an inverted form of this process, by selling the right to a portion of their harvest in the future, in exchange for cash in the present.
+The sulpicii arose as professional bankers in the first century AD.
+Among other forms of financial intermediation, they offered financing for speculators in grain markets.